Billjessm/ModLoader64-Plugin-Samples/Utility/README.md

 ## Z64Input
 Z64Input.ts contains a class which was engineered to take a controller structure from Ocarina of Time, and can interpret input into readable button states of Up, Pressed, and Down.
 Furthermore, as a button is down, it has an incrementing timer that describes how long it has been pressed.

-## Vector3
+~~## Vector3
-Vector3.ts contains a class with a 3-scalar [3D] vector and math utility with this in mind.
+Vector3.ts contains a class with a 3-scalar [3D] vector and math utility with this in mind.~~ Vector3 has been implemented into Modloader.
+The version found in this repository is deprecated.